-ACI EUROPE is the European region of Airports Council International, the only global association of airport operators.
+ACI EUROPE is the European region of Airports Council International (ACI), the only worldwide professional association of airport operators.
 Based in Brussels, Belgium, ACI EUROPE represents 500 airports in 45 European countries.
-In 2015, its member airports handled over 90% of commercial air traffic in Europe, welcoming more than 1.9 billion passengers, 18.9 million tonnes of freight and 22.8 million aircraft movements. www.aci-europe.org
+Its members facilitate over 90% of commercial air traffic in Europe: 2 billion passengers, 20 million tonnes of freight and 23.7 million aircraft movement in 2016. www.aci-europe.org

 About ACI ASIA-PACIFIC

-ACI Asia-Pacific, one of the five regions of the Airports Council International, is based in Hong Kong and represents over 580 airports in 48 countries in Asia-Pacific and the Middle-East.
-In 2015, ACI Asia-Pacific airports handled 2.79 billion passengers and 49.6 million tonnes of cargo. www.aci-asiapac.aero
+ACI Asia-Pacific, one of the five regions of the Airports Council International (ACI), is based in Hong Kong and represents 110 members operating 589 airports in 49 countries/ territories in Asia-Pacific and the Middle-East.
+In 2017, ACI Asia-Pacific airports have handled 3.4 billion passengers and 56.3 million tonnes of cargo. www.aci-asiapac.aero

 About ACI AFRICA

 About ACI North America

 Airports Council International-North America (ACI-NA) represents local, regional, and state governing bodies that own and operate commercial airports in the United States and Canada.
 ACI-NA member airports enplane more than 95 percent of the domestic and virtually all the international airline passenger and cargo traffic in North America.
 Approximately 380 aviation-related businesses are also members of ACI-NA, providing goods and services to airports.
-Collectively, U.S. airports employ nearly 1.2 million people and account for $1.1 trillion in economic activity—or six percent of the total U.S. workforce and seven percent of GDP.
-Canadian airports support 405,000 jobs and contribute C$35 billion to Canada’s GDP. www.aci-na.org
+Collectively, U.S. airports support more than 11.5 million jobs and account for $1.4 trillion in economic activity – or more than seven percent of the total U.S. GDP.
+Canadian airports support 405,000 jobs and contribute C$35 billion to Canada’s GDP. www.airportscouncil.org

 About ACI Latin America & Caribbean

 ACI Latin America-Caribbean (ACI-LAC) represents the interests of airport operators in Latin American and the Caribbean.
 Founded in 1991, its primary objective is to promote cooperation among airport members and other air transport and civil aviation industry stakeholders.
 Through this cooperation, ACI-LAC provides support for a secure, stable, efficient and environmentally sustainable airport system.
-Currently, ACI-LAC has over 61members operating more than 270 airports in 32 countries and territories from the Latin American and Caribbean region. www.aci-lac.aero
+Currently, ACI-LAC has over 69 members operating more than 270 airports in 34 countries and territories from the Latin American and Caribbean region. www.aci-lac.aero